Kulturkampf: Mitigation and Peace Laws, 1878–1887

-The political situation in Europe was very volatile.
-Initially perceived as a possible enemy hostile to German unification under Prussian leadership, Austria and Germany very quickly became friends and formed the Dual Alliance in 1879.
+Austria accepted German unification under Prussian leadership and formed the Dual Alliance with Germany in 1879.
 The possibility of a war with France or Russia also became more remote.
-Therefore, social and economic problems moved to the fore and Bismarck's attention gradually turned to other topics he deemed more threatening such as the increasing popularity of the socialists or more important such as questions of import duties.
+Therefore, Bismarck's attention gradually turned to the threatening popularity of the socialists and to questions of import duties.
 In these matters, he could either not rely on the support of the liberals to pursue his goals or they were not sufficient to form a majority.
 Bismarck had not been comfortable with the increasing ferocity of the Kulturkampf.
 Concerning the rise of the Centre Party, the laws had proven to be greatly ineffective and even counterproductive.
-He soon realized that they were of no help battling the Centre Party and as far as separation of state and church was concerned, he had achieved more than he wanted.
+He soon realized that they were of no help battling the Centre Party and as far as the separation of state and church was concerned, he had achieved more than he wanted.

 In order to garner support for his Anti-Socialist Laws and protective trade tariffs, Bismarck turned his back on the liberals in search of new alliances.
 The death of Pius IX on 7 February 1878 opened the door for a settlement with the Catholic Church.
-The new pope, Leo XIII, was pragmatic and conciliatory.
+The new pope Leo XIII was pragmatic and conciliatory.
 He expressed his wish for peace in a letter to the German emperor on the very day of his election, followed by a second letter in a similar vein that same year.
 Bismarck and the Pope entered into direct negotiations without the participation of the Church or the Reichstag, yet initially without much success.
 It came to pass that Falk, vehemently resented by Catholics, resigned on 14 July 1879, which could be read as a peace offering to the Vatican.
 A decisive boost only came in February 1880, when the Vatican unexpectedly agreed to the civic registry of clerics.
-As the Kulturkampf slowly wound down the talks lead to a number of so-called mitigation and peace laws which were passed until 1887.
+As the Kulturkampf slowly wound down, the talks led to a number of mitigation and peace laws which were passed until 1887.